Large-Momentum Effective Theory: Large-Momentum Effective Theory

 $N_P(k^z)$ has a renormalization scale dependence because the quark fields must be renormalized.
 One can choose DR and modified minimal subtraction ($\overline{\rm MS}$) scheme.
 Any other regularization scheme can be converted into this one perturbatively.
 For $z\ne 0$, the only renormalization necessary is the quark wave function (with anomalous dimension $\gamma_{F}$) in the $A^z=0$ gauge, because the linear divergence associated with the gauge link vanishes in the $\MS$ scheme.
 More extensive discussions on the renormalization issue, particularly about non-perturbative renormalization, will be made in the following section.

-As an example showing how $N_P$ depends on $P$, we depict in Fig. \ref{fig:positron} {the} photon momentum distribution for positronium in QED which has an angular dependence as a function of the COM momentum~\cite{Jarvinen:2004pi}.
+As an example showing how the parton momentum density depends on $P$, we depict in Fig.~\ref{fig:thooftwf} the quark wave function amplitude of a meson in the 't Hooft model (1+1 dimensional QCD with $N_c\to\infty$)~\cite{tHooft:1974pnl} , the square of which yields the quark momentum density.
+In this model, a meson of momentum $P^\mu$ can be built as

-For the {full-3D} momentum distributions (transverse-momentum-dependent or TMD distributions), one again needs to specify the gauge links.
-Two choices appear to be special.
-One is a the straight-line gauge link, but the one relevant for high-energy scattering is the staple-shaped gauge link.
-However, it turns out that for the latter there is a considerable difficulty in defining it in EFT due to the so-called rapidity divergences, as we will explain in \sec{tmd}.

-Apart from the COM dependence of the momentum distribution, we can also study that of the ``generalized momentum densities'' or the form factors of the momentum density, which are related to the GPDs in the IMF { and will} be discussed later.
-The quantities we are interested in may be defined as

-and their generalizations.
-Here $P$ and $P'$ have both $z$-component, as well as transverse components, $t$ is the standard momentum transfer squared $t=(P'-P)^2$, and $\Delta^z = (P'-P)^z$.

-Finally, we define frame-dependent but gauge-invariant wave function amplitudes.
-Consider a set of gauge-invariant operators with the same quantum numbers as the proton,

-where $\vec{\xi}_i = (\vec{b}_\perp, z_i)$ and $\Phi_i$ are generic ``gauge-invariant'' quark and gluon fields with various flavor and color indices collected in $i_k$.
-An interesting choice is to let the gauge-links run along a fixed direction to infinity.
-In the present case, we consider all links either going to infinity along the positive $z$ or negative $z$ direction,